 The first Caribbean country to gain its independence from Europe (and the second in the Americas, after the United States) was Haiti, in 1804.
 Haitian slaves revolted against their French masters, and forced them off the island.
-Unfortunately, a small group of mulattos (those of mixed African and French ancestry) then seized control of the country.
-For decades, they would dominate its government, land, and wealth, locking the rest of the population into poverty.
 In the 1840s, the Spanish side of Hispaniola gained its independence, and the Dominican Republic was formed.

 In 1898, the United States seized control of Cuba and Puerto Rico from Spain in the Spanish-American War (the U.S. also seized several islands in the Lesser Antilles, as well as the Philippines in southeast Asia).
 The United States granted Cuba “independence” in 1902, although it would effectively remain a satellite state of the U.S. until 1959.
 In 1952, Puerto Rico became a self-governing “commonwealth” of the United States, earning some autonomy, although it remains a U.S. territory.

 Most of the rest of the Caribbean achieved independence relatively recently.
 In the 1960s, Jamaica, Trinidad & Tobago, Barbados, and Guyana gained independence.
 In the 1970s and 1980s, the Bahamas, Belize, Suriname, and six small countries in the Lesser Antilles gained their independence.

 Cultural Geography: Latin America